Wake up your creativity in just fifteen minutes a day with Arya Samuelson's expert guidance.

 Throughout, we will approach writing as ritual, holding our daily practice as a sacred space for play, deep listening, and transformation.
 As we generate material together, you’ll learn to tap into the abundant wisdom of your intuition and build a relationship to your writing practice that is curious, consistent, and compassionate.

 Each portal will be accompanied by discussion opportunities and a brief writing assignment of 100-500 words, which will receive comments from Arya

-WRITE YOUR WAY OUT OF A RUT is taught by Arya Samuelson, winner of the CutBank’s 2019 Montana Prize in Non-Fiction, awarded by Cheryl Strayed.
-Her work has also been published in New Delta Review, Entropy, The Millions, and Hematopoiesis Press.
+WRITE YOUR WAY OUT OF A RUT is taught by Arya Samuelson, winner of the CutBank’s Montana Prize in Non-Fiction awarded by Cheryl Strayed.
+Her work has also been published in Bellevue Literary Review, Columbia Journal, New Delta Review, Entropy, and elsewhere.
 She is a proud graduate of the MFA in Creative Writing Program from Mills College and has been studying at Lidia Yuknavitch’s school of Corporeal Writing since 2017.
-Arya has been teaching online writing classes throughout the global pandemic and has been honored to witness the transformations writing has catalyzed for her students.
+Arya writes across genres and is honored to witness the transformations that writing catalyzes for her students.

 What This Class Covers

 Beginning something new can be scary, so we’ll start by writing seven sentences.
 It’s enough to change how you think about your whole life – trust me.